ufal/UMR/doc/relations-attributes.md

 `:modstr` – Attribute used with every event.
 Expresses modality at sentence level.
 Typical value `FullAff` (fully affirmative).

 `:month` – Looks like attribute, introduced among relations in 3-2-2-1.
 The value is the month number.
 (Not sure what they do with lunar and other calendars.)
+It is used within `date-entity` concepts (see below).
+Examples in AMR guidelines, section [Other entities: dates, times, percentages, phone, email, URLs](https://github.com/amrisi/amr-guidelines/blob/master/amr.md#other-entities-dates-times-percentages-phone-email-urls) (ML)

 `:name` – Always has a `name` concept as its child node, which in turn has `opX` attributes.
 Used in named entities.